TedYadeta/dotfiles/README.md

 - vim

 ## Update: 08/09/25
 This is a bit of a start towards something I am calling "DevEnvOps."
-I am not the first to implement something by this name (please see this Git [repository}(https://github.com/JasonQSY/DevEnvOps) from 2017 or this [Medium] (https://medium.com/@matthewcasperson/introducing-devenvops-26c35ee716bf), but there is a nice ring to it that I would like to provide a more formal definition.
+I am not the first to implement something by this name (please see this Git [repository](https://github.com/JasonQSY/DevEnvOps) from 2017 or this [Medium](https://medium.com/@matthewcasperson/introducing-devenvops-26c35ee716bf), but there is a nice ring to it that I would like to provide a more formal definition.

 ## DevEnvOps